hellowac/mapnik-wiki-zh-cn/Postgis-async.md

 1. roads -> 2500
 1. cities -> 300

-For the example, we will assume database query time and drawing time are equal and proportional to the number of features in the layer (1).
+In this example we assume database query time and drawing time are equal and proportional to the number of features in the layer (1).

-The largest layer is *roads* ; it is 4 time larger than the others.
+The largest layer is *roads*; it is 4 time larger than the others.
 Hence we should launch the query to get the features for roads before the drawing of layer *urban areas*, so that the query is finished when the drawing of roads is about to start.
 So `max_async_connection` can be set to 4.

 Anyway, if you have no idea at all, **4** is a good start.